 - Transient flows: Rapidly changing and pulsatile flows can introduce significant flow errors in gaseous re-fueling and reciprocating compressor applications.
 The fluid Metrology Group has used CFVs with fast instrumentation (see Wright, 2010 Performance of critical flow venturis under transient conditions) to test coriolis meter response to transient flows.

 - Thermal effects: CFVs smaller than 10 mm exhibit sensitivity to the environmental temperature because of the difficulty in measuring the correct temperature of a gas flow and thermal boundary layer effects.
-This is a subject of current research.
+The Fluid Metrology Group developed a theoretical explanation for the thermal effects and presented experimental results in Thermal Effects on Critical Flow Venturis, Wright et al. 2015.

 Laminar flow meters are often used for flows < 1 L/min.